dashpay/docs/masternodes/setup-testnet.rst

 Start Dashcore Node and Insight::

-  forever start --uid "insight" bin/dashcore-node
+  forever start --uid "insight" bin/dashcore-node start

 Verify Insight is running by checking for a time value under ``uptime``::